Always Be Prepared

 Most highways today have a posted minimum speed of 45 mph, which is a safe traveling speed unless you are driving during a blinding blizzard.
 The minimum speed posted applies during normal road conditions.
 You will not be ticketed for driving slower during a winter storm.
 However, in slowing down, the life you save may be your own.

-If you begin to see cars in the ditches around you, consider getting off and traveling an alternate route, whenever possible to avoid be stranded in the snow on a busy highway.
+If you begin to see cars in the ditches around you, consider getting off and traveling an alternate route, whenever possible to avoid being stranded in the snow on a busy highway.

 If you do attempt an alternate route, be aware that getting off the highway during a winter storm can be a delicate maneuver, as entrance and exit ramps become snow filled and not as well travelled as the expressway and can present a challenge to the casual motorist.